shubhamsondhi/TrustedStock/README.md

 # TrustedStock
-I am planning to have a angular application which will use different APIs to give reports.
-In addition to that, I will use python/ R to provide some analysis reports.
-My motive is to help my self by learning about Stock market as I code and by invest if reports made any sens to me.
+I am planning to have an angular application which will use different APIs to give stock reports.
+In addition to that, I will be using python/ R to provide some analysis reports.
+My motive is to help my self by learning about Stock market as I am coding.